-It is almost summer and it’s time to bring out our canoes, bikes and camping gear and prepare for some fun.
-For the inhabitants of the British capital, this means its time to pay a visit to their self-storage as most London homes are quite small.
-Owning or renting a place outside your home where you can store all seasonal equipment and tool you don’t need on a daily basis is a great way to keep your home in order.
-There are many tips and tricks when it comes to arranging the items in your storage units and we will share some with them with you.
-So let’s get your summer gear out and teach you how to properly store your winter sports equipment.
+The summer months are the perfect moment to bring out our canoes, bikes and camping gear and prepare for some fun.
+For the inhabitants of the British capital, this means it’s time to pay a visit to their self-storage as most London homes are quite small.
+Owning or renting a place outside your house to store all seasonal equipment and tools you don’t need daily, is a great way to keep your home in order.
+There are many tips and tricks when it comes to arranging the items in your unit, and we will share some of them with you.
+So let’s get the summer gear out and teach you how to store your winter sports equipment properly.

-The number one rule for storing skis is that you need to wax them before placing them away for the summer.
-This will create a protective layer on top of the metal ski bottoms and prevent them from rusting.
-Here is what you need to do:
+The number one rule for storing ski is to wax them before placing them away for the summer.
+This will create a protective layer on top of their metal bottoms and prevent them from rusting.
+Here are the steps you need to follow:

-Your storage must be dry, and you need to able to control the temperature to avoid damaging the surface of your ski.
+Your storage must be dry, and you need to be able to control the temperature to avoid damaging the surface of your ski.
 If you are at a loss what type of unit to rent check out our complete storage guide.
 There you can see all the different options you can pick from and decide on the best one for you.

 Much like the ski gear, the snowboard is ideally preserved in a dry, cold place.
 This makes storage units perfect for the job.

-Regardless of the sport, you practise you will need to make space for al additional equipment like helmets, protective gear, goggles.
-Our storage experts have a couple of good tips for them:
+Regardless of the sport, you practise you will need to make space for all additional equipment like helmets, protective gear, goggles.
+Our storage experts have a couple of tips for them:

 We are proud members of